Burmese people in China: Borderlands

 The boundary area is inhabited by non-Han and non-Burmese peoples, and has been traditionally kept as a buffer region between the various Chinese and Burmese empires.
 The modern border of China and Myanmar also divides several ethnic minorities found in both countries.
-The ethnic makeup along the China-Myanmar border is further complicated as individuals can identify with multiple ethnic identities depending on specificity and socioeconomic context.
+The ethnic makeup along the China-Myanmar border is further complicated as individuals can identify with multiple ethnic identities depending on the specificity and socioeconomic context.
 Until the 1950s KMT battles, many minorities from Myanmar understood Chinese-ness not as an ethnicity, but as a cultural feature.

-The China-Myanmar border is porous as a militarized strict border control was controversial prior to 2020.
+The China-Myanmar border is porous, as a militarized, strict border control was controversial prior to 2020.
 Burmese migrant workers are included within the economy of Chinese border cities in Yunnan Province through a "compromise-oriented border control."
-China implemented flexible migration for Burmese workers while implementation surveillance, policing and other enforcement tactics in border cities instead of only at the border.
+China implemented flexible migration for Burmese workers while implementing surveillance, policing and other enforcement tactics in border cities instead of only at the border.
 Burmese migrants in Chinese border cities live and work within China but endure economic exploitation, spatial confinement and social discrimination.
 In 2015, China Daily reported that approximately 50 thousand Burmese people were working in Ruili, Yunnan.
 They mostly worked in industries of jewellery and rosewood as well as tourism in the service sector.
 In recent years, several towns along the border, such as Mong La, Ruili and Muse, have become centres of gambling, prostitution and drug smuggling.
 Before the outbreak of COVID-19, 50,000 Burmese nationals crossed the border every day, including those working in Chinese border cities.
 During the pandemic, Ruili's population declined by 40,000 with many businesses being forced to close as China's Zero-COVID policy cut off all trade and migration with Myanmar until the partial reopening of the border checkpoint in January 2023.

 In 2022, around a thousand Myanmar migrant workers were being held in Chinese detention centers.
 The vast majority of the detainees were undocumented illegal border crossers held in Yunnan after overstaying their six-day tourist visas.
-A hundred other Myanmar nationals were held in Guangdong province, some arrested during factory raids by Chinese police.
+A hundred other Myanmar nationals were held in Guangdong Province, some arrested during factory raids by Chinese police.